Ponali/ArgentumPackages/docs/libocif/README.md

 `image:toansi(): string`

 Converts the image into an ANSI string.
-[May not be rendered properly inside Halyde.](../ocif-tools/README.md#problems-with-ansi-compatibility)